gr007-40/medipal/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## About Medipal

+Medipal is a system that provides an overview of different hospitals and doctors enabling a better healthcare experience for everyone.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: